 When you create a port forward, you must specify at least the following parameters:

-- It’s possibile to specify a port range using a colon as separator in the source port field (eX: 1000:2000), in this case the field destination port must be left void
+It’s possible to specify a port range using a colon as the separator in the source port field (eg: 1000:2000), in this case, the destination port field must be left empty

 Given the following scenario:

-- Other services in the port range beetween 5000 and 6000 on Server1
+Other services in the port range between 5000 and 6000 on Server1

 If you want to make the web server available directly from public networks, you must create a rule like this:

 host address: 192.168.1.10

 All incoming traffic on the firewall’s red interfaces on port 80, will be redirected to port 80 on Server1.